emaphp/eMapper/README.md

 -----------------

 <br/>
 In order to call a stored procedure we create a *StoredProcedure* instance by calling the *newProcedure* method in the *Mapper* class.
-The procedure is then invoked through the *call* method.
+The procedure is then invoked using the *call* method.
 <br/>
 ```php
 //CALL Users_Clean